Robust Approximation of the Stochastic Koopman Operator: Introduction

-For systems with random dynamics, the eigenvalues produced by standard DMD algorithms converge to the spectrum of the stochastic Koopman operator provided the observables themselves do not contain any randomness and lie within a finite dimensional invariant subspace.
+We can also use the Koopman methodology for random systems, provided the system is a homogeneous Markov process.
+These include, for example, stochastic differential equations driven by Gaussian white noise and discrete systems generated by generated by i.i.d. random maps.
+For such systems, the eigenvalues produced by standard DMD algorithms converge to the spectrum of the stochastic Koopman operator, provided the observables themselves do not contain any randomness and lie within a finite dimensional invariant subspace \cite{Williams2015data}.
 However, if the observables do contain noise, the results from standard DMD algorithms are biased \cite{Dawson}.
-Total Least Squares (TLS) DMD (\cite{Dawson},\cite{hemati2017biasing}), was developed to remove the bias for systems with measurement noise, but only converges when the underlying dynamics are deterministic.
+Total Least Squares (TLS) DMD (\cite{Dawson}, \cite{hemati2017biasing}) was developed to remove the bias for systems with measurement noise, but only converges when the underlying dynamics are deterministic.
 In \cite{Kawahara}, subspace DMD was introduced to converge for observables with additive noise even when the underlying dynamics are random.
 While many of these methods can combat the bias from measurement noise in DMD, they impose relatively strict assumptions on either the dynamics or the structure of the noise.

 Of particular interest are Krylov subspace based DMD methods, where the iterates of a single observable under the Koopman evolution is used to (approximately) generate an invariant subspace of the Koopman operator \cite{brunton2017chaos},\cite{Mezic2020}.
 For deterministic systems, Hankel DMD uses time delays of a single observable to generate the Krylov subspace, and was shown to converge in \cite{Arbabi}.
 This allows us to generate a model of a deterministic system using the data from a single trajectory of a single observable.
 However, for random systems, the time delayed observables contain randomness from the dynamics, and Hankel DMD does not converge.
 Further, the noise introduced is neither i.i.d. nor independent of the state.
 In \cite{Nelly}, a new Stochastic Hankel DMD algorithm was shown to converge, but it requires the Stochastic Koopman evolution of the observable, which in general requires multiple realizations of the system.